 BTW, there's a poll up on the top left side of my blog.

-Le soleil, caché jusqu’alors dans les nuages, éclaira de ses rayons les élèves qui scribaient avec frénésie les propos d’un représentant de l’éducation.
+__________________________________ Le soleil, caché jusqu’alors dans les nuages, éclaira de ses rayons les élèves qui scribaient avec frénésie les propos d’un représentant de l’éducation.
 Les élèves, transformés en machines à écrire, étaient observés par l’exception : le nouveau.

 Il était arrivé en cours de semestre et ne parlait quasiment pas, et souriait encore moins.
 Il se maintenait a l’écart, le plus souvent dans l’ombre qu’il ne manquait jamais de trouver quel que fut le lieu ou le moment du jour, ainsi avec ses vêtements sombres on le remarquait à peine, à moins de le chercher.
 Il observait donc la classe à travers le rideau de ses longs cheveux, ses yeux clairs observaient avec intérêt la scène.
 Le professeur qui apparemment n’avait aucune envie de partager son savoir et les élèves qui, de toute évidence n’avaient aucune envie d’apprendre ne semblait être présents que par convention pure.
 Chaque groupe existait dans sa dimension propre et leur mondes ne se touchaient presque jamais.
 Le jeune homme regardait autour de lui et rit.